Infinitely many arithmetic hyperbolic rational homology 3-spheres that bound geometrically: Colourings and rational homology --spheres

-\begin{rem} A computer search among all possible extensions of $\Lambda$ returned that there are, up to $DJ$--equivalence, $7$ extensions which are $QHS^3$.
-All of them have trivial coloured symmetry group \cite[Section 2.3]{KS?}.
-However, the number of equivalence classes up to isometry might be smaller, given that the exact equivalence between isometry classes and colouring classes of compact hyperbolic $3$-polytopes holds only for small covers \cite[Theorem 3.13]{Vesnin}. \end{rem}
+\begin{rem} \normalfont A computer search among all possible extensions of the colouring $\Lambda$ from Theorem~\ref{thm:arithmetic-QHS-that-bounds} returned that there are, up to $DJ$--equivalence \cite[Definition 2.4]{FKS}, $7$ extensions which are rational homology $3$--spheres.
+However, the number of equivalence classes up to isometry might be smaller, given that the exact equivalence between isometry classes and colouring classes of compact hyperbolic $3$--polytopes holds only for small covers \cite[Theorem 3.13]{Vesnin}.

+In Table~\ref{im:tables}, we provide a representative of each colouring class, together with its first integral homology group and coloured symmetry group (cf. \cite[Section 2.3]{KS?} for more information on coloured symmetries).
+The volume of each $\mathcal{M}_\lambda$ in Table~\ref{im:tables} is $16 \cdot \mathrm{Vol}\,\mathcal{D} \approx 68.89936 \ldots$

+Each colouring is represented by a colouring vector $v = (c_i)^{11}_{i=0} \in \mathbb{Z}^{12}$ that assigns the colour $c_i$ to the facet $F_i$ of the right-angled dodecahedron in Figure~\ref{im:dodecahedron}.
+The colour $c_i$ is given in the binary notation: if $c_i = (x, y, z, t) \in (\mathbb{Z}/2\mathbb{Z})^4$, then we use the map $c_i \mapsto x + 2y + 4z + 8t$.
+The colouring $\mu$ in the proof of Theorem~\ref{thm:arithmetic-QHS-that-bounds} is equivalent to the penultimate entry (highlighted in blue) of Table~\ref{im:tables}.
+For further details, we refer the reader to the auxiliary SageMath code available on GitHub \cite{github}. \end{rem}